 Inferential SQL injections are when an attacker is able to perform the injection but unable to see the results of the query directly.

 Typically, this type of attack requires a lot more work and effort on the attacker’s part to get meaningful data.
-Attackers usually make use of boolean conditions or time-based delays in order to have an interpretable effect.
+Attackers usually make use of boolean conditions or time-based delays to produce an observable outcome.

 With boolean conditions, the attacker can guarantee the presence or lack of results from the response to determine if the injection performed or found anything meaningful.
-Contrarily, with time-based delays, the attacker can get the same answer based on how long it takes for a response to be returned.
+With time-based delays, the attacker injects SQL commands that cause the database to pause execution for a specific amount of time.
+If the delay occurs, the attacker infers that the condition was true; if not, it was false.

 Out-of-band SQL injection attacks are when the attacker is either unable to use the same call or communication mechanism to both perform the attack and gain the results, or uses a feature or mechanism of the database to send the data over another mechanism (saving results to a file, the database sending the results over a different network call, etc.).